Bylaws of the Indiana Karst Conservancy, INC.

 Amendments to these Bylaws may be proposed by a member of the Board, or by petition of the lesser of twenty-five (25) individual members of the Conservancy or one-fifth (1/5) of the total voting membership.

-The motion/petition to amend the Bylaws must be presented at a regularly scheduled Board meeting.
-The specific text of proposed change(s) must then be communicated to the membership in written form prior to final consideration at a meeting as outlined in 4.3.1.
+The motion/petition to amend the Bylaws must be presented at a regularly scheduled Board meeting and approved by the Board.
+The specific text of proposed change(s) must then be communicated to the membership in written form at least 30 days prior to final consideration at a meeting as outlined in §4.3.1.
 Concurrence of not less than two-thirds (2/3) of individual members attending the specified meeting is required for passage of each change.
 Under the above procedures, only minor changes to the language from that published may be allowed at the time of adoption.

 ARTICLE X: NON-PROFIT STATUS, POWERS AND LIMITATIONS